arnelenero/simpler-state/docs/recipe-transforms.md

 (a, b) => boolean
 ```

+### Shallow equality

-The library provides `shallowEqual` for cases where the transform function returns an object with top-level properties derived from the entity value, as in this example:
+The library provides `shallowEqual` for cases where the transform function returns an object with top-level properties derived from the entity value.
+In the example below, `shallowEqual` returns `true` (and therefore the component will _not_ update) if both `theme` and `enableCountdown` properties of the computed value did not change.

 **MainView.js**
 ```jsx